 Do Implicit Barriers Matter for Globalization?

 Market liberalization may not result in global pricing or full market integration if implicit barriers are important.
-We test this proposition for 22 emerging markets using the conditional version of Errunza and Losq (1985) model.
-We estimate and compare the degree of integration for stocks that are eligible for purchase by foreigners (investible) and those that are not (non-investible).
-Our results show that local factors are priced for both segments and the implicit barriers are significantly associated with the integration measure.
-Specifically, better institutions, stronger corporate governance and more transparent markets would jointly contribute to a higher degree of integration by about 15-20 percent.
+We use the conditional version of the Errunza and Losq (1985) model to estimate pricing of investable indices for 22 emerging markets and test this proposition.
+Our results show that local factors are priced and the implicit barriers are significantly associated with the integration measure.
+Specifically, better institutions, stronger corporate governance and more transparent markets would jointly contribute to a higher degree of integration by about 30 percent.

 Keywords: International Asset Pricing, Emerging Markets, Market Integration, Liberalization, Globalization